 If you want the password to be changed to an automatically generated random password, use the “Generate new password” option.
 To reset managed account password SharePoint with PowerShell:

 Case 2: Change Password of the Managed account in SharePoint as well as in AD

 If you want to change the service password to a specific value, select the option “Set account password to new value” and enter the new password.
 You can change managed account passwords in SharePoint 2013/2016 using PowerShell as:

-$ManagedAccount = Read-Host "Enter the Managed account in Domain\User Format:" #$ManagedAccount = Get-SPManagedAccount -Identity “sharepoint\sa-spcontent” #Get new Password for the managed account $Password = Read-Host "Enter new password for managed account" –AsSecureString #Change the password for the managed account Set-SPManagedAccount -Identity $ManagedAccount -NewPassword $Password
+$ManagedAccount = Read-Host "Enter the Managed account in Domain\User Format:" #$ManagedAccount = Get-SPManagedAccount -Identity "Crescent\SPContent" #Get new Password for the managed account $Password = Read-Host "Enter new password for managed account" -AsSecureString #Change the password for the managed account Set-SPManagedAccount -Identity $ManagedAccount -NewPassword $Password

 When you try to change a managed account password in SharePoint 2013, You may get the error:

 “Set-SPManagedAccount: The password does not meet the password policy requirements.
 Check the minimum password length, password complexity and password history requirements.”

 Apparently, the given password is not satisfying your AD domain’s password policy.
 Just check with your AD admin to get the password policy insights.

-Case 3: Update the password of the Managed Account, which is updated in AD:
+Case 3: Update the password of the Managed Account, which was already updated in AD:

-If you / AD admin has already changed the service password in active directory, you have to update it in SharePoint.
-Select "Use existing password" option and then enter the password
+If you / AD admin has already changed the service password in the active directory, you have to update it in SharePoint.
+Select the “Use existing password” option and then enter the password.